PhluantMobile/dojo_js/README.md

   Type: String
   A click prepend to be added in front of the URL, usually used for third party click tracking.
 Completely optional.

+**silent**
+Type: Boolean
+If true, will not log the clickthrough URL as a developer event.
+Optional.

 This function ensures any user initiated clickthrough is recorded in DOJO (if served through DOJO), and will open the destination URI in either a new browser tab (mobile web) or in the mobile app's web view (in-app / MRAID).
 For assets running outside of our ad serving network, the reporting name will be logged to the console.

+A prepend will automatically be included if one is present in the Phluant ad tag as a parameter (ClickPrependURL=...)

 Example with two different clickthru items.
 DOJO reporting will tally each of them separately: